EHS program tips for the

 Having clear protocols and expectations in place can help prevent and correct a lapse in compliance.
 Documentation is a regularly required component for a variety of state and OSHA regulations.

-2) Provide safety training.
+Provide safety training

+Perhaps one of the more obvious cannabis industry EHS tips is to develop a strong training program.
 Employees need to be trained on how to do their job duties safely and be provided with all of the safety related information prior to starting their first assignment.
 By documenting the training, you will be prepared to show the training you have provided in the case of an inspection.

 These plans provide employees with the knowledge of how to identify chemical and fire hazards, read chemical labels and safety data sheets, and how to mitigate and respond to these hazards during their daily work routine.